India: Ajai Singh is appointed governor of Assam. He is sworn in on June 5.

 Congo (Kinshasa): The new transitional government is formed, including Antoine Ghonda as foreign minister, Jean-Pierre Ondekane as defense minister, Mutombo Kiamakosa as finance minister, and Théophile Mbemba Fundu as interior minister.

-Kyrgyzstan: Arstanbek Duysheyevich Duysheyev, former chairman of the Presidium of the Supreme Soviet (1979-81) and chairman of the Council of Ministers (1981-86) of the Kirgiz S.S.R., dies.
+Kyrgyzstan: Arstanbek Duysheyev, former chairman of the Presidium of the Supreme Soviet (1979-81) and chairman of the Council of Ministers (1981-86) of the Kirgiz S.S.R., dies.